-Jeanne D’Esposito is a partner of the firm with a varied practice in complex commercial litigation with a focus on federal securities and antitrust litigation and consumer law.
+Jeanne D’Esposito has a varied practice in complex commercial litigation with a focus on federal securities, antitrust, employment and consumer law.
 A graduate of the University of Pennsylvania Law School, Ms. D’Esposito joined Lowey Dannenberg in 1994.
 Prior to joining the firm, she was a litigation associate with Dewey Ballantine, where her practice focused on federal banking and securities litigation.

-Ms. D’Esposito received her J.D. from the University of Pennsylvania Law School in 1990 and graduated summa cum laude from St John’s University in 1986 with a Bachelor of Science degree.
+Ms. D’Esposito received her J.D. from the University of Pennsylvania Law School and graduated summa cum laude from St John’s University with a Bachelor of Science degree.
 Ms. D’Esposito is admitted to the New York State bar and is a member of the bars of the United States District Courts for the Eastern and Southern Districts of New York.